Bank profitability should evolve moderately after rapid recovery in 2021, says BC

 “Capital stress tests demonstrate that the banking system is prepared to face all simulated macroeconomic shocks,” he said, adding that the financial system maintains adequate provisions, in addition to comfortable capitalization and liquidity.

-According to the report, the 2021 results of financial institutions were driven by interest margin growth, reduced provision expenses and efficiency gains.
-The return on equity of these companies has returned to pre-pandemic levels.

-The document pointed out that after a period of retreat, banks’ expenses with net provisions stabilized at the pre-pandemic level and should not favor increased profitability.

-According to the analysis, the dynamics of companies in the country shows an improving economic and financial situation, bank credit growing above the pre-pandemic pace and falling risk materialization.
+According to the analysis, the dynamics of companies in the country shows an improving economic-financial situation, bank credit growing above the pre-pandemic pace and falling risk materialization.

 The monetary authority stressed that the high fiscal risk and the ongoing monetary tightening process continue to impact current financial conditions and, consequently, current and future economic activity.